Streamlined processes at PESA

 With Novacura we outlined the processes, discussed them over three days, and the system was in place and ready for testing in less than two months!
 In our work we use the Flow tool.

-How are your employees using Novacura Flow?
+How do your employees using Novacura Flow?

 We use Novacura Flow on scanners and tablets in all warehouse processes involving incoming goods: notified orders, management and recording of shipments, and traditional receipt of ordered goods.
 We also handle all warehouse movements, and most importantly, the making up and delivery of shipments for production.
 We have also deployed processes for stocktaking, kanban filling, recording of movements of logistical units within the organization, and many others.

 What goal did you set for the deployment?

 The main goal of the project was to increase process efficiency and transparency.
 The pre-existing problem, or imperfection in the process, was the lack of responsibility of employees for the tasks they performed.
 They were anonymous in the system, because registration in the system took place reactively, via office staff.
 What’s more, most of the work was done on paper sheets.
 And here I can state quite frankly that there has been a huge change.
 We often pose the question of whether it is the firm that should adapt to the software, or the software to the firm.
 In my opinion the answer should be a balanced one, lying somewhere in the middle.
 On the one hand software must not impose unnatural changes on the organization, but on the other hand, good software supported by a well-designed process should force employees to make certain positive changes which in the final balance will lead to increased efficiency or, as in our case, greater process transparency.